steasdal/rabbitmq-federation-test/README.md

 ## Result
 Once the servers are running, configured and federated, the logs fill up with messages that look like the following.
 Everything appears to work; messages seem to flow properly between servers.
 These log messages popping up every thirty seconds, however, are a bit concerning.
+What's up with these?

 ```bash
 rabbit-right    | 2019-01-25 20:09:28.010 [info] <0.962.0> accepting AMQP connection <0.962.0> (192.168.160.2:51781 -> 192.168.160.3:5671)